samueldavidwinter/SQLServerToDataLake/README.md

 # SQLServerToDataLake
-An outline of how to perform an on-premise to Cloud based data migration
+An outline of an on-premise to cloud migration

 0. Establishing a models of bost on-premise databases
 1. Generation of SQL-Server meta-data used to generate an Config file